dcjvliet/Duotrigordle/Instructions.md

 **DISCLAIMER**
 This is still a work in progress, and features are still being added or changed.
 It will not be bug free, as I did not rigorously test the software.
 If you found a bug, want to suggest a feature, or want to help with development/design feel free to email me at minestone4306gmail.com or dm me on discord at minestone4306.

+**FUTURE UPDATES**
+A major update I have planned is a config file so that settings don't need to be inputted each time the program is run.
+This would make it much more user friendly.
+Possibly adding a live leaderboard for all players, so it is more competitive, although this would require some work.